-The first rule of dentistry is that no pain is ever normal!
+The first rule of general dentistry is that no pain is ever normal!
 If you are dealing with tooth pain, it is more than likely your body alerting you to the fact that something is wrong.
 Toothache discomfort can range from mild sensitivity to severe pain, depending on the problem.

 If your toothache pain isn’t bad, you can probably wait until the next available appointment to see the dentist.
 But when that toothache becomes excruciating and unbearable, it’s time to call the dentist to be seen as soon as possible.
 At Joel R. Koch, DDS, in West Chester, we are used to dealing with dental emergencies, and we do our best to see you the same day you call in.

 If you haven’t suffered a blow or some kind of trauma to cause your tooth pain, it is likely from one of these common sources:

 - An impacted wisdom tooth

 - Arthritis of the jaw